-Book is quite huge, over 400 pages.
+The book is quite long, over 400 pages.
 Author requires from the reader some OOD knowledge.
-Book contains a lot of code in java so the reader has to be able to analyse it.
-Anyway for us, C# programmers switching to another OO language should not be a problem.
+The book contains a lot of code in java so the reader has to be able to analyse it.
+Anyway, for us, C# programmers switching to another OO language should not be a problem.
 Code samples are taken from real-world project FitNesse.
-First a “bad-smell” code piece is taken and described what could be improved and after that a better solution is provided.
+First, a "bad-smell" code piece is taken and described what could be improved and after that, a better solution is provided.
 I think this way of learning is very good.

 - Why comments are not necessary

-- Waht is a Meaningful Name” of class, variable, method etc.
+- What is a Meaningful Name" of class, variable, method etc.

 - Difference between good and bad comments

 - HOw format the code right

 At this point, the book is very similar to Implementation Patterns written by Kent Beck.
 But this is only the first part of it.
 The second and harder part is a big refactorization sample.
 Uncle Bob goes through the code step by step and explains what could be improved here and there.
 In my private opinion, this part of the good is a very good lesson of "How to refactor".
 In the future, you will take the credits from this lesson.